The Alliance for a Healthier World will host a number of events to bring together faculty and students from across all

 - How to work more effectively together across disciplines

 - Collaborative grant writing

 - Communicating science - translating research for accessibility of non-expert audiences

 - Connecting individuals and teams with diverse expertise

 - Glossary of jargon terminology used in specific disciplines plus alternatives

-The Resource Library is being developed over coming months and is anticipated in late 2017.
+The Resource Library is being developed over coming months and is anticipated in early 2018.
 Please check the "News & Updates section for announcements.

 3. Strategic Communications Support

 Strategic communications from AHW will support research teams' efforts in global health advocacy, seeking funding and uptake of research..

 - Fundraising and communications support for research team grantees

 - Documentary photo and video stories (about affected communities, partners, lessons and impact)

 - Showcasing successful work of other JHU multidisciplinary centers